sahib/rmlint/docs/rmlint.1.rst

     Note: This even works for directories and also in combination with paranoid mode (pass ``-pp`` for byte comparison); remember that rmlint does not care about the layout of the directory, but only about the content of the files in it.
+This is the main advantage of ``--equal`` over the ``cmp`` util which will be faser when comparing files.

     At least two paths need to be given to the commandline.

-    By default this will use hashing to compare the files and/or directories.
+If more than two paths are given, all arguments must be equal.

 :``-w --with-color`` (**default**) / ``-W --no-with-color``: